 Was the meeting supposed to take place in a public place?
 In the middle of the day?
 At a time when you needed to be somewhere else (like back at work or school) not long afterward?

-Because California Penal Code 288.4 is a fairly new law, it is not clear whether it is a valid defense to these charges if you did not know the other person was a minor.29
+Because California Penal Code 288.4 is a fairly new law, it is not clear whether it is a valid defense to these charges if you did not know the other person was a minor.25

-But this legal defense is certainly worth a try.
+However, this legal defense is certainly worth a try.
 If nothing else, members of a California jury may be reluctant to put you away for this crime if they believe that you did not even know you were arranging a meeting with a minor.

-You were a victim of entrapment
+You Were a Victim of Entrapment

 Entrapment can occur when law enforcement officers talk you into doing something through